-Two special youth hunting licences are also available for resident youth; the Deer and Game Bird Licence (Youth) and the Wild Turkey Licence (Youth).
+Three special youth hunting licences are also available for resident youth; the Deer and Game Bird Licence (Youth), Wild Turkey Licence (Youth) and the Black Bear Licence (Youth).
 Resident youth must be accompanied by a licensed adult supervisor.

 Mentored hunting provides training in safety and ethics for resident youth and the first-time hunters.
 These hunters learn the right way to hunt in the great outdoors.
 Mentored hunting opportunities include Waterfowler Heritage Days, waterfowl and wild turkey hunting for youth.

 First time hunters wanting to purchase a licence must be a graduate of the Manitoba Hunter Education Course or a similar hunter education course from another province or state.